MartinWie/PassGen/README.md

 ## Todo's

 - Add option to generate Public/Private Keypair in browser client(some sort of toggle)
-    - Fix bug always dark mode on reload
-    - Fix bug for mobile UI the toggle inside of the heading
     - Improve the UI stack the options more(sleeker design)
     - Remove 3k RSA and add 8k
     - Fix the git signing (see notes)